lbl-srg/ctrl-flow-dev/docs/linkage-schema.md

 Linkage Schema is the intermediate format extracted by the parser from modelica-json to narrowly capture what is necessary to:

 1. Render available input from a template
-2. Record input to be used to write out a completed template in modelica
+2. Record input to for use to generate a completed modelica template

 ## Overview of Data Types